 - Identifies patients not improving to prioritize for treatment adjustment or psychiatric case review

-- Displays progress over time for individual patient symptoms using the PHQ-9 and GAD-7
+- Displays progress over time for individual patient symptoms using the PHQ-9, GAD-7 and PCL-5

 - Produces caseload reports summarizing trends in depression symptom scores and dates of contact